Nightwish2710/APCS-thesis-template/README.md

 **SOME (USEFUL) TIPS:**

+* **Write Nôm scipt:**

-* We almost given up on writing our thesis on Overleaf because we have to write in English, Quốc Ngữ script (current Vietnamese), Nôm script (old Vietnamese), and Han script (Chinese), but to cite, reference, write math equation, etc. on Word is a total nightmare for us.
+  We almost given up on writing our thesis on Overleaf because we have to write in English, Quốc Ngữ script (current Vietnamese), Nôm script (old Vietnamese), and Han script (Chinese), but to cite, reference, write math equation, etc. on Word is a total nightmare for us.
 So I tried my best to find a way to write Nôm Script on Overleaf and here's how:

   Overleaf support this way of rendering Unicode: ``\char"<unicode>`` (1); therefore, to write Nôm script, you need to find its unicode.
 But the code (1) is not enough, you need to encapsulate it in a font environment, hence, you will need to import font as follows: